 A woman talks on her cell phone while browsing on her laptop.

-1. Hard credit inquiries typically occur when you apply for new credit, such as applying for a new credit card.
+2. Hard credit inquiries typically do affect your credit score.
+They occur only when you apply for new credit.

 What is a soft inquiry?